marco-duarte/Website/content/authors/admin/_index.md

 #- []
 #- []
 ---
-I am a Ph.D. candidate at the University of Wisconsin-Madison.
+I am an Assistant Professor at the University of North Carolina - Chapel Hill.
 My research interests lie at the intersection of industrial organization and applied microeconomics.
 In particular, I focus on the estimation and testing of firms' conduct and the interaction of collusive practices and vertical relations between firms.

-I am on the job market for 2021-2022 and will be available at the EJME in December 2021 and the ASSA meetings in January 2022.